 As you search for scholarships, be aware of scholarship scams.
 Do not provide credit card information to use a free scholarship search.
 Be sure to read the fine print before providing too much information, as some companies may send you unwanted information about other services they offer or sell your information.

-Visit studentaid.gov/types/scams for more information about scholarship scams.
+Visit studentaid.gov/resources/scams for more information about scholarship scams.